Midburn/spark/README.md

 # Spark by Midburn

-Spark is a system of services that help facilitate & run a burn event throughout the year.
+Spark is "burn in a box" suite of services that composes everything required to run a burn event throughout the year.

 It contains:
 - Profiles
 - Ticketing
 - Theme Camps & Art
+- ... ?

+It **does not** contain:
 - Static Content
-- ... ?

-It does ***not*** contain Ticket Queue Management, which is handled by a separate system).
+- Ticket Queue Management

-Spark is being developed by the Midburn IT team, with the purpose of utilizing it to run Midburn 2017, and in the future other regional events.
+Spark is being developed by the Midburn Tech Team, with the purpose of utilizing it to run Midburn 2017, and in the future other regional events.
+The Minimal Viable Product we're starting with is the Camps system.

 ### Quickstart